When is the Mazatlán Carnival 2024?

 The Inaugural Parade

-The parade leaves Fishermen’s Monument and heads north at 5:30pm continuing to Valentino’s and finishes at about 10pm.
+The parade leaves Fisherman’s Monument and heads north at 5:30pm continuing to Valentino’s and finishes at about 10pm.
 A pre-parade departs about 4:30pm, which sees commercial floats tossing out freebies to the crowd.

 The Inaugural Parade sees about 300,000 spectators come out to watch and while it is packed it is not quite as crowded as the Naval Fireworks.
 The parade features different sections with about 40 elaborately decorated themed floats, thousands of dancers and musicians as well as past and present carnival royalty.